-The CFPB's Director has the ability to prescribe rules and issue orders and guidance "as may be necessary or appropriate to enable the Bureau to administer and carry out the purposes and objectives of the Federal consumer financial laws, and to prevent evasions thereof."
-Dodd-Frank § 1022(b)(1).
-The CFPB also has primary rulemaking and enforcement authority under numerous existing federal consumer protection laws (such as the Alternative Mortgage Transaction Parity Act, the Consumer Leasing Act of 1976, the Equal Credit Opportunity Act, the Fair Credit Billing Act, large portions of the Fair Credit Reporting Act, the Home Owners Protection Act of 1998, and the Truth in Lending Act).
-Dodd-Frank Act § 1061.2 With this authority, the Bureau can prescribe rules applicable to a covered person or service provider identifying as unlawful any unfair, deceptive, or abusive acts or practices in connection with consumer financial products or services.
-Dodd-Frank § 1031.
-Further, the CFPB can prescribe disclosure rules and mandate model disclosure forms.
-Dodd-Frank § 1032.
+The CFPB's director has the authority to prescribe rules and issue orders and guidance that "may be necessary or appropriate to enable the bureau to administer and carry out the purposes and objectives of the Federal consumer financial laws, and to prevent evasions thereof" (Dodd-Frank Section 1022(b)(1)).
+The CFPB also has primary rulemaking and enforcement authority under numerous existing federal consumer protection laws-such as the Alternative Mortgage Transaction Parity Act, the Consumer Leasing Act of 1976, the Equal Credit Opportunity Act, the Fair Credit Billing Act, large portions of the Fair Credit Reporting Act, the Home Owners Protection Act of 1998, and the Truth in Lending Act (Dodd-Frank Act Section 1061).
+With this authority, the bureau can prescribe rules applicable to a covered person or service provider identifying as unlawful any unfair, deceptive, or abusive acts or practices in connection with consumer financial products or services (Dodd-Frank Section 1031).
+Further, the CFPB can prescribe disclosure rules and mandate model disclosure forms (Dodd-Frank Section 1032).

-The CFPB's rulemaking authority is limited by the requirement that it must consult with "appropriate" financial regulators before proposing a rule.
-Dodd-Frank § 1022(b)(2)(B).
-The Financial Stability Oversight Council also has the authority to set aside final CFPB regulations if they would "put the safety and soundness of the U.S. banking system or the stability of the financial system of the U.S. at risk."
-Dodd-Frank § 1023(a).
+The CFPB's rulemaking authority is limited by the requirement that it must consult with "appropriate" financial regulators before proposing a rule (Dodd-Frank Section 1022(b)(2)(B)).
+The Financial Stability Oversight Council also has the authority to set aside final CFPB regulations if they would "put the safety and soundness of the U.S. banking system or the stability of the financial system of the U.S. at risk" (Dodd-Frank Section 1023(a)).